xregistry/spec/core/spec.md

   returned in the HTTP `Location` header if the Resource has a `RESOURCEurl` value, and the HTTP body MUST be empty.

-And in both cases the Resource's metadata attributes MUST be serialized as HTTP `xRegistry-` headers when the Resource's `hasdocument` model attribute has a value of `true`.
+In both cases the Resource's default Version attributes, along with the `meta` and `versions` related scalar attributes, MUST be serialized as HTTP `xRegistry-` headers when the Resource's `hasdocument` model attribute has a value of `true`.